 - Likewise, slugs and snails eating young seedlings can be a problem

 Thank you for taking the time to read my blog.
-I hop the above advice has helped you with your gardening for the month of April.
-Stay tuned for future monthly garden blogs by subscribing to my free email mailing list below
+I hope the above advice helps with your gardening this month.
+Stay tuned for more monthly gardening posts by subscribing to my free email mailing list below